Abandoned Olympic Venues

 While some of the venues remained active in the decades following the games, parts of Olympic Village fell into disrepair and disuse.
-The dormitories, the indoor training pool and several other buildings were left to rot.
-Only in the last ten years has the German government moved to save these historic buildings from certain decay.
-Only 25 of the 140+ buildings that were built actually survive.
+The dormitories, the indoor training pool and several other buildings were left to nature.
+Only in the last ten years has the German government moved to save these historic buildings from total decay.
+Only 25 of the 140+ buildings that were built still survive.

 Cortina d'Ampezzo 1956

 How could you have a winter games without snow?
-It was the biggest problem at the Italian Games.
-A warm winter with little snowfall forced the Italian Army to truck in tons of it for the events.
-These winter Olympics had many game changing events; The last to have outdoor figure skating.
-The first to rely more on private and corporate sponsorships instead of government funding.
-The debut winter games of the Soviet Union which swept the games with more medals than any other.
+That was the biggest problem at the Italian Games of '56.
+A warm winter with little snowfall forced the Italian Army to truck in tons of the stuff for the events.
+These winter Olympics had many game changing events; The last to have outdoor figure skating and the first to rely more on private and corporate sponsorships instead of government funding.
+The debut winter games of the Soviet Union which swept those games with more medals than any other.

 Most of the venues enjoyed long careers after the games that continue today.
 The Trampolino Olimpico fell silent after 1990 when its competition certificates expired.
 The jump built for the games and later the Ski Jumping World Cup now rots away.

 Germany couldn't escape its Olympic Infamy as the Munich 1972 Games were quickly overshadowed by the 'Munich Massacre'.
 Eleven Israli athletes and coaches were kidnapped from the Munich Olympic Village and killed by Palestinian terrorists.